A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: HYDRA

-\begin{example} Task selection in non-novel environments for Science Birds and Cartpole++ is trivial, including a single task to achieve the corresponding domain's goal (kill all birds or maintain the pole's upright angles).
-A richer task selection component was implemented for PogoStick, since the environment has additional agents that may interfere with the base agent's plans, and includes objects such as a safe or a chest, whose content is unknown and may have useful resources.
-Thus, the HYDRA agent for PogoStick includes exploratory tasks designed to gather information that might help craft the pogo stick more efficiently.
-Specifically, the tasks in our implementation of HYDRA for this domain include: \begin{itemize} \item [$(T_1)$] Craft a pogo stick \item [$(T_2)$] Interact with other agents. \item [$(T_3)$] Explore other rooms. \item [$(T_4)$] Open a safe or a chest. \item [$(T_5)$] Attempt to mine novel objects. \end{itemize} $T_1$ is the main task of the game. $T_2$ includes interacting with trader agents to learn the trade recipes they support.
-A trade recipe can be, for example, trading 9 diamonds for 1 titanium.
-This task is necessary because some items required for crafting the pogo stick can only be obtained by trading with these trader agents.
+\begin{example} Task selection in non-novel environments for CartPole++ is trivial because there is only one task - maintaining the pole's upright angle.
+Task selection in Science Birds is straightforward; a task identifies which pig to shoot at and the domain-specific prioritization rules select the furthest pig (that can be shot with the lowest angle) first.
+A richer task selection component was implemented for PogoStick since the environment has additional agents that may interfere with the base agent's plans, and includes objects such as a safe or a chest, whose content is unknown and may have useful resources.
+Thus, the HYDRA agent for PogoStick includes exploratory tasks designed to gather information that might help craft the pogo-stick more efficiently.
+Specifically, the tasks in our implementation of HYDRA for this domain include: \begin{itemize} \item [$(T_1)$] Craft a pogo-stick \item [$(T_2)$] Interact with other agents. \item [$(T_3)$] Explore other rooms. \item [$(T_4)$] Open a safe or a chest. \item [$(T_5)$] Attempt to mine novel objects. \end{itemize} $T_1$ is the main task of the game. $T_2$ includes interacting with trader agents to learn the trade recipes they support.
+A trade recipe can be, for example, trading $9$ diamonds for $1$ titanium.
+This task is necessary because some items required for crafting the pogo-stick can only be obtained by trading with these trader agents.
 The domain of task $T_2$ is very limited, including only the location of the other agents and obstacles that may block getting to them, while the domain of task $T_1$ additional information such as crafting recipes.
 Tasks $T_1$ and $T_2$ are usually sufficient to solve the problem in non-novelty environments.
-Thus, the task selection decision rules used for this domain selects these tasks first, and only select the other tasks ($T_3, T_4, T_5$) after $T_1$ and $T_2$ was selected and in case where we failed to craft the pogo stick.
-Between these tasks, we selected the tasks in the sequential order they are presented, i.e., try $T_3$ first, then $T_4$, and finally $T_5$. \end{example}
+Consequently, The task prioritization rules for this domain select $T_1$ first, followed by $T_2$.
+If after these tasks, the agent fails to craft a pogo-stick, tasks $T_3$, $T_4$, and $T_5$ are selected in a sequential order beginning at task $T_3$ \end{example}